 But NASH is not unanimously positive about Chromakopia.

-Scialabba, in the end, returned to “I don’t think that any of the songs in the second half were very good.
+Scialabba, in the end, returned to “I don’t think that any of the other songs in the second half were very good.
 Tyler isn’t typically very good at transitioning between songs, but I thought that they are at least adequate in the first half of the album.
 Still no Igor.”

 Others, like senior Andrew Mura, really like the flow of the album.